 There was hoar-frost here in Lakeville, Minnesota last week – the temp reached 28 degrees.
 The trees and prairie grass were covered with a breathtakingly beautiful coating of sparkling diamonds that only Mother Nature herself can create.
 For those of you who may not know what hoar-frost is, the definition is “a grayish-white crystalline deposit of frozen water vapor formed in clear still weather on vegetation, fences, etc.” What a DULL explanation this is once you see it in reality.
-The attached picture gives you an idea of what it looks like but it does not do justice to its true beauty.
+The attached picture gives you an idea of what it looks like, but it does not do justice to its true beauty.

 As I sat with my tea and contemplated the amazing frost, my mind wandered to a possible parallel between the beauty of hoar-frost and the seemingly frozen feelings we sometimes cover our heart with.
 It may seem like a good idea to do that because we think it helps keep us safe from emotional harm.
 The left-brain happily supports this rationalization and closes our heart to freeze out all feelings and emotion.
 Doing this is an extreme form of self-punishment.
-It not only stops the flow of love and compassion to and from others, it strangles our soul when we close the heart.
+It not only stops the flow of love and compassion to and from others, but it also strangles our soul when we close the heart.

 Fortunately, in nature, hoar frosts do not last long because the sun melts it away very quickly.
 If hoar-frost freezes your heart, lovingly open your heart and melt it off with some self-love sunshine.
 It brings more love into this world – and you know we sure need more of that.